ONLINE HELP

 • "DDDD" (corresponding day of the week, e.g. "Thursday").
 The case used depends on the language options of the project.

-• "Dddd" (day of the week with the first letter in uppercase, e.g.: Monday)
+• "DDDD" (corresponding to the day of the week with the first letter capitalized, e.g. Monday)

-• "dddd" (day of the week with the first letter in lowercase, e.g.: monday)
+• "dddd" (corresponding to the day of the week with the first letter forced into lower case, e.g. Monday)

 • "DDD" (abbreviation for the day of the week, "Thu" for example).
 The case used depends on the language options of the project.

-• "Ddd" (abbreviation of the day of the week with the first letter in uppercase, e.g.: Mon)
+• "DDD" (abbreviation for the day of the week with the first letter capitalized, e.g.: Mon)

-• "ddd" (abbreviation of the day of the week with the first letter in lowercase, e.g.: mon)
+• "ddd" (abbreviation for the day of the week with the first letter forced into lower case, e.g.: mon)

 • "MMMM" (non-abbreviated month, for example "January").
 The case used depends on the language options of the project.

-• "Mmmm" (month spelled out with the first letter in uppercase, e.g.: January)
+• "Mmmm" (month spelled out with the first letter capitalized, e.g. January)

 • "MMM" (abbreviation of the month, "Jan" for example).
 The case used depends on the language options of the project.

-• "Mmm" (abbreviation of the month with the first letter in uppercase, e.g.: Jan)
+• "Mmm" (month abbreviation with the first letter capitalized, e.g. Jan)

-• "mmm" (abbreviation of the month with the first letter in lowercase, e.g.: jan)
+• "mmm" (month abbreviation with the first letter forced into lower case, e.g. jan)

 • "YYYY" (year on four digits, "2001" for example)